 - You lost a sibling or parent at a young age

 - You were abused

 - You didn’t get validation from your parents

-This drives us to either want overly dramatic and intense emotions in relationships (“love addiction”) or to detach completely for fear of neglect and abandonment (“love avoidance”).
+This drives us to either want overly dramatic and intense emotions in relationships or at times, detach completely for fear of neglect and abandonment.

 In either case, the result is a disconnected and unhealthy relationship.